xibrer/xibrer/README.md

 -->
 Hi there 👋,My name is Xingwei Wang

-I'm a second year student at BJUT and now joint education with Soochow University
+I'm a second year master's student at BJUT and now joint education with Soochow University

 My research interests mainly revolve around AIOT for medical(like ECG and BP).